 As we enter the most sacred portion of our worship, we exchange a sign of God's promised peace.
 There are no set words to use in greeting each other, but "Peace be with you," "God's peace," and "Shalom" are all commonly used.

-- Presider The peace of Christ be always with you. - People And also with you. - Presider Let us offer each other a sign of Christ's peace.
+Presider The peace of Christ be always with you.

+Presider Let us offer each other a sign of Christ's peace.

 GATHERING AT CHRIST'S TABLE